 Printing CD Labels

 When you burn your favorite songs onto a CD, you then have two options on how to identify that CD later.
-You can either write directly on the CD with a quick, made up title, or you can fashion a great-looking CD label.
+You can either write directly on the CD with a quick, made up title or, with printer ink and your home printer, you can fashion a great-looking CD label.

 CD labels are a great way to personalize your CDs, make them easier to identify, and give them a much more professional look than the typical scribbled on handwriting (since it is difficult to make handwriting look good when scrawling on a CD).
 CD labels are easy to make can you can do virtually anything you want to them before you print.
 Having a color printer will make them pop even more because you can then add backgrounds and bright graphics to the label.